theatlasroom/presentations/markdown-content/connect-expo.md

 I have been working as a web developer over the past ~7 years with a majority of that time spent working at universities, ive also had the opportunity to freelance for both established small businesses and startups.

-I love programming, I love getting finding solutions and love getting ideas off the ground.
+I love programming, I love finding solutions to problems and getting ideas off the ground.

 I am currently a Code for Australia fellow.